 USUALLY ASKED QUESTIONS

-Once we confirm acceptance to your submission we move right into action.
+Once we confirm acceptance to your submission we move swiftly into action.
 Our modus operandi is not fully disclosed.
-What we can tell you is that we don’t use telephone centres nor bother to issue copious demand letters.
-Our field agents are trained to bring home the debt in the shortest possible timeframe.
+What we can tell you is that we don’t waste time in dispatching a professional, experienced field agent on the recovery.
+All endeavours are made to bring home the debt in the quickest possible time-frame.
 As a rule – 3 -4 weeks is the norm.
-Certainly by week four we can generally gage as to the possibilities.

 What if the debtor disappears?

-We are members to a wide range of databases.
-These include credit reporting agencies; national credit databases and national tenancy databases.
-We can and do place alerts on debtors in order to locate them.
-Skipping interstate to avoid a debt is no longer a sound option for the debtor these days.
-We will be tracking them down.
-The same applies with those debtors going overseas.
+We are members of many databases that are not accessible to the public.
+These include national credit databases; national tenancy databases and Absconded/Wanted Lists.
+We can place an alert on the debtor’s name in order to locate their current whereabouts.
+Skipping interstate or overseas to avoid a debt is no longer a sound option for the debtor these days.
+We can track them down.

 Are there fee variances and additional charges?

 The fee is, as stated, in the Submission form authorising us to recover the funds.
 That fee does not vary.
 We are sometimes asked if our percentage fee is based on the Submission amount or the collected amount.
 The fee applies only on what is successfully recovered.